Yorman Zapata: Deportes Limache

 In July 2025, Zapata left O'Higgins and switched to Deportes Limache.
+He left them at the end of the year.

+Deportivo Moquegua

+In January 2026, Zapata moved to Peru and signed with Deportivo Moquegua.

 Personal life

 Born in Colombia, Zapata stated a desire to represent the Chile national team in 2021, after stating that the country "opened the doors of football" for him.